ks-no/fiks-io-client-dotnet/README.md

 var onReceived = new EventHandler<MottattMeldingArgs>((sender, fileArgs) =>
                 {
+                    if(fileArgs.Melding.HasPayload) { // Verify that message has payload
                         using (var archiveAsStream = fileArgs.Melding.DecryptedStream)
                         {
                             // Process the stream
+                        }
                     }
                     fileArgs.SvarSender.Ack() // Ack message if handling of stream succeeded to remove it from the queue });